raven4ever/change-proxy-app/README.md

 ## Usage

-**_Before running the binary, make sure you have sufficient permissions to change the files listed in the `config.yml` file._**
+**_!!!Before running the binary, make sure you have sufficient permissions to change the files listed in the `config.yml` file!!!_**

-- If you want to use the default `config.yml` file, just run the binary without any arguments:
+- If your `config.yml` file is located in the same location as the binary, just run the binary without any arguments:

   ```bash
   feynman